 It’s also important that you write valuable and optimised content for your category pages.
 As I’ve previously mentioned, content is one of the most important elements of a website, as it’s what’s going to determine what keywords your pages rank for.
 It can also make or break a sale so, if your category pages don’t have content that both users and search engines love, you could be missing out on a lot of traffic and conversions.

 These tips should help you to find potential problems with your ecommerce site, so you can unpick the issues that are keeping you from achieving organic success.
-But, if you don’t know where to start or simply don’t have the time to devote to this, we can help you through our organic search service.
-Get in touch to discuss what we can do for you today!
+But, if you don’t know where to start or simply don’t have the time to devote to this, the help of an SEO agency can be invaluable!
+Get in touch to discuss what we can do for you today.